licht1stein/cloj/README.md

 This is a small library with Clojure inspired helper functions.
 It uses only the standard library, without any external dependencies.

 The goal is to implement replicas of the Clojure funcs that I find useful.
+To keep it in the spirit of Clojure's immutability cloj functions make heavy use of `copy.copy` to make sure that the copy is returned, and changing it will not modify the data in original data structures.

 Implemented:
 * take/drop